NewPointe/KitchenView/README.md

 Cons:
 - Currently a work-in-progress, so not a lot of extra features are available.
-- Both your Square device and the display need a reliable internet connection
+- Both your Square device and the display device need a reliable internet connection
 - Some orders can take up to a minute to show up - This is a limitation of Square's webhook API and there's nothing I can do about it.